At the queen's side: Prince Philip through the years

 Royal Laughter

-Queen Elizabeth and Prince Philip laugh after bidding farewell to the Irish President Michael D. Higgins and his wife Sabina at Windsor Castle in 2014.
+Queen Elizabeth and Prince Philip laugh after bidding farewell to the Irish President Michael D. Higgins and his wife Sabina at Windsor Castle on April 11, 2014.

 Bearskin hat

 Queen Elizabeth and Prince Philip leave the annual Trooping the Colour ceremony at Horse Guards Parade in central London on June 14, 2014.
-The ceremony is the official celebration of the queen's birthday.

 Queen's Confidante

-Queen Elizabeth II and her husband Prince Philip attend the Braemar Gathering in Braemar, central Scotland in 2014.
+Queen Elizabeth II and her husband Prince Philip attend the Braemar Gathering in Braemar, central Scotland on Sept.
+6, 2014.

 Growing Family

-Queen Elizabeth II and members of the royal family stand on the balcony of Buckingham Palace following the traditional Trooping the Colour Ceremony in 2015.
+Queen Elizabeth II and members of the royal family stand on the balcony of Buckingham Palace following the traditional Trooping the Colour Ceremony on June 13, 2015.

 From left: Camilla, Duchess of Cornwall, Prince Charles, Prince George, Prince William, Duke of Cambridge, Catherine, Duchess of Cambridge, Prince Harry, Prince Philip, Duke of Edinburgh and Prince Andrew.
 Boy is unidentified.